James Woodforde: Writings

 14 April 1775 – We breakfasted, dined, suppd & slept at Norwich.
 We took a Walk over the city in the morning & we both agreed it was the fairest City in England by far.

 1 Jan.
 1779 – This morning very early about 1. o'clock a most dreadful Storm of Wind with Hail & Snow happened here and the Wind did not quite abait till the Evening. – A little before 2. o'clock I got up, my bedstead rocking under me, and never in my Life that I know of, did I remember the Wind so high or of so long continuance – I expected every Moment that some Part or other of my House must have been blown down, but blessed be God the whole stood, only a few Tiles displaced...
 My Chancel received great Damage as did my Barn – the Leads from my Chancel were almost all blown up with some Parts of the Roof – the North West Window blown in & smashed all to pieces.

 25 Dec.
 1786 – It being Christmas Day, I had the following old men dine at my House on roast beef & plumb Pudding and after Dinner half a Pint of strong ale and a shilling to each to carry home to their Wives – Richd Buck, Thos Cushing, Thos Cary, Thos Carr, Nathaniel Heavers, John Buckman, and my Clerk J^{s} Smith.

 25 Jan.
 1795 – We breakfasted, dined &c. again at home.
 The frost this Morning more severe than Yesterday.
 It froze the Chamber Pots above Stairs.

+Personal life

+Woodforde was a Freemason, being initiated in 1774 at the New Inn, Oxford, in the "Lodge of Alfred in the University of Oxford".
+Although this lodge has not survived, it is recognised as the progenitor of Oxford's two oldest extant masonic lodges, the Alfred Lodge (in the City of Oxford), and the Apollo University Lodge (in the University of Oxford).
+Woodforde records his initiation in his diaries, but declines to note any detail of the ceremonial.